 CP.3.2 The above categories of GB Code User will become bound by the CP prior to them generating, distributing, supplying or consuming, or in the case of OTSUA, transmitting, as the case may be, and references to the various categories should, therefore, be taken as referring to them in that prospective role as well as to Users actually connected.

 CP3.3 This CP does not apply to EU Code Users for whom the requirements of the ECP applies.

+CP.3.4 This CP does not apply to GB Generators in respect of Embedded Small Power Stations which have a Bilateral Embedded Generation Agreement with The Company.
+The Company will however need to ensure that GB Generators in respect of Embedded Small Power Stations which have a Bilateral Embedded Generation Agreement and a Completion Date on or after DD-MM-YYYY [DD-MM-YYY, this being the Implementation Date], are capable of meeting the requirements of CC.6.5, CC.7.9, CC.7.10 and CC.7.11 of the Grid Code and the requirements of the Bilateral Embedded Generation Agreement.
+The Company shall notify such GB Generators of their compliance with these requirements through the issue of a GB Code User Interim-Balancing Compliance Notification with full compliance being confirmed by The Company through the issue of a GB Code User Final-Balancing Compliance Notification.

 CP.4 CONNECTION PROCESS